9 Best Cross Browser Testing Tools in 2023

 Visual feedback with annotations

-Marker.io operates as a simple yet powerful widget on live or staging sites.
+Marker.io operates as a simple, yet powerful widget on live or staging sites.
+It can be easily integrated with a line of code or a WordPress plugin.

-Because of this, reporting cross-browser testing issues or anything that needs debugging is easy for everyone involved.
+Because of this, reporting issues during cross-browser testing is straightforward for everyone involved.

 Let’s say you’ve got a team testing a new site on a range of devices and web browsers.

-It works fine on 90% of them, but there are various browsers/OS combinations where pages aren’t loading properly.
+It works well on 90% of platforms, but some browser/OS combinations experience loading issues.

-Your team needs to know which pages, browsers, and operating systems aren’t performing as they should.
+Your team needs to identify which pages, browsers, and operating systems are underperforming.

 Thankfully, sending a report with Marker.io is then a simple, 3-steps process: